rajdeepucb/WebDemo/README.md

 Event details

 The number of pages is purely indicative and can change at the time of development and testing as the need be.
 This is just an indication of the direction in which we will proceed.
-Actual implementation might differ slightly from this wireframe documentation.
+Actual implementation might differ slightly from this wireframe guidelines.